carpentries/docs.carpentries.org/source/instructor_training/trainers.md

 1. Remove the event from the [Etherpad](http://pad.carpentries.org/trainers).
 It is important to do this first to prevent anyone from signing up!
 You have permission to remove your own demo and do not need to ask.
-2. Notify [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org) to let us know that your event needs to be removed from the [Community Calendar](https://carpentries.org/community/#community-events).
+2. Notify [Instructor Training](mailto:instructor.training@carpentries.org) to let us know that your event needs to be removed from the [Community Calendar](https://carpentries.org/community/#community-events).

 **If trainees have signed up:**